The Eternal (film)

-Trance, retitled The Eternal for home video release, is a 1998 horror film directed and written by Michael Almereyda and starring Alison Elliott, Jared Harris, and Christopher Walken.
+Trance, (also released as The Eternal), is a 1998 American horror film directed and written by Michael Almereyda and starring Alison Elliott, Jared Harris, and Christopher Walken.
 The film's score features music by Mark Geary.
 It premiered at the Toronto International Film Festival, and was released as direct-to-video in the United States.

 Plot

 Nora and Jim are an alcoholic couple.
 After a night of drinking, Nora experiences a flashback and falls down the stairs of their New York apartment building.
 Though all right, she complains of headaches, and her doctor orders her to give up alcohol.
 For the sake of their son Jimmy, Nora and Jim pledge to sober up, but the doctor expresses skepticism when he learns they will be traveling to Ireland to visit Nora's elderly grandmother.
 Nora assures her doctor they will purge themselves of all their bad habits there.

 In Ireland, Nora and Jim stop at a pub to get directions.
 While drinking, they run into Joe, one of Nora's old friends.
 He warns them that Nora's Uncle Bill has gone insane.
 Jim becomes jealous and starts a fight with Joe, and they are thrown out of the pub.
 Before they reach the mansion, Nora has another vision and crashes the car.
 Though none of them are injured, they are forced to walk the rest of the way.
 Alice, a young girl adopted by Bill, leads them there.

 When Bill offers them drinks, Jim declines, much to Nora's annoyance.
 Bill reveals himself to be blind.
 After Jim makes several insensitive remarks, Nora takes Jim aside, accuses him of being drunk, and searches his clothes for a hidden flask.
 Though Nora is angry when she finds it is empty, Jim says they will restart their sobriety anew together.
 Bill suggests that Nora meet her grandmother alone, but she is confused and briefly becomes ill when he leads her to the basement.
 There, he reveals a preserved bog body, which he explains is a Druid witch named Niamh.
 Meanwhile, Jim encounters Nora's grandmother, who attacks him and wanders off.
 When Bill describes his belief that Niamh will come back to life, Nora returns upstairs, though she is surprised to see Niamh apparently open her eyes.